Update – 20 December 2024

 - degradation of forest ecosystems.

-Among the 7 commodities and their related products affected by the law are beef meat, leathers, and wood products.
+Among the 7 commodities and their related products affected by the law are beef, leather, and wood products.

-New Zealand exporters of the specified commodities will have to follow due diligence requirements for their products to be placed on the EU market.
+New Zealand exporters of the affected commodities and products will need to comply with due diligence requirements for their products to be placed on the EU market.

 What the EUDR says